DevMountain-QA/nightwatch-introduction/README.md

 }
 ```

 It's as simple as that.
-Now we just need to populate the object with properites.
+Now we just need to populate the object with properties.
 First we'll add a property for the url, where the key is `url` and the value is the url we need for the calculator app, `http://localhost:3000`.
 Next we need to add our selectors.
 In a page object, we will add a property called `elements`.

 The `elements` property will be another object containing all the selectors we may need to use.
 The good news is that you already know how to build your selectors, `tag[attributeName=attributeValue]` for CSS, or in other formats for XPath.
 We even had a few already in our last test.
 So go out and start grabbing tags and attributes to build your selectors for all of the buttons in the calculator, and the display.